rushabhshah27/RushabhsBookStore/RushabhsBookStore/README.txt

 Looking for the theme from the website https://bootswatch.com/.

 1451
-Selected a theme and added bootstrap.min.css file to CSS Folder.
+Selected a theme of 'VAPOR' and added bootstrap.min.css file to CSS Folder.

 1453
 Added a code to the bootstrap/css/bootstrap.min.css file.